andrewsimpson4/ParsaModel.jl/README.md

 mean(id_ .== class)
 ```

-#### Mixture desciminant analysis with two covariance matrices shared across between all components and one set of eigenvectors shared across the two covariance matrices
+#### Mixture discriminant analysis with two covariance matrices shared across between all components and one set of eigenvectors shared across the two covariance matrices

 We can now do something a little crazy and assume that the two covariance matrices within our model share the same eigenvectors.